w3c/wai-website/pages/fundamentals/people/people-use-web/index.md

 title: "How People with Disabilities Use the Web"
 nav_title: Overview
 lang: en  # Change "en" to the translated-language shortcode
-last_updated: 2024-06-25  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2024-06-25  # Keep the date of the English version
 description: Introduces how people with disabilities, including people with age-related impairments, use the Web.
 class: tight-page